GoldStar184/Xtreme-Wiki/Generic-Guides.md

 When selected a BadUSB ( now called BadKB ) script, you can press **Left Arrow** to go into the configuration.

 ### Config:
-- Keyboard Layout: Lets you change your keyboard layout for the keyboard layout used in your country.

 - Connection:  Select your connection mode. ( Default = USB )
    [ USB ]  Standard BadUSB connection mode.
 See BadUSB section!
    [  BT  ]  Newly added BT ( Bluetooth ) mode.
 Lets you run BadUSB scripts on any device supporting HID inputs via Bluetooth Low Energy Human Interface Devices. ( For not so smart folks: basically bluetooth keyboard )

+- Remember: Toggle on or off whether devices should be allowed to reconnect to your flipper without re-pairing with the flipper

+- Keyboard Layout: Lets you change your keyboard layout for the keyboard layout used in your country.

- - -> BT device name: Lets you set the device's Bluetooth name. ( What shows up when selecting devices in your bluetooth settings: Like JBL, Dime Black, AirPodsPro, HandsFree, etc.. )
+- BT device name: Lets you set the device's Bluetooth name. ( What shows up when selecting devices in your bluetooth settings: Like JBL, Dime Black, AirPodsPro, HandsFree, etc.. )

- - -> BT MAC address: Lets you set your device's Bluetooth MAC address.
+- BT MAC address: Lets you set your device's Bluetooth MAC address.
 If you want your device to be recognizes as a new device, you will need to change its MAC address.
 The phone ( or whatever you want it to pair with ) will think its a new device due to changing the MAC address.
+This option will only be shown if the Remember Option is turned off since Remember needs you to have the same MAC address all the time.

 # iButton
 I actually never used iButton because here where I live because I never encountered one so far.
 Your flipper has [spring loaded pogo pins](https://en.wikipedia.org/wiki/Pogo_pin "spring loaded pogo pins") on the back to connect it to the iButton / the iButton reader.
 From there you can copy the iButton.
 Supported iButtons protocols are these: Dallas Cryfal and Metakom.
 Using the pogo pins you can save and emulate them, read more about the usage etc. on [here](https://docs.flipperzero.one/ibutton "here")